DevonCasey/nmf_practice/exercise.md

     </div>

 1. To really understand the concept of topic space, try choosing a few topics.
 For a small subset of the documents plot it in "topic space" by creating a scatterplot.
 X, Y, Z will represent a row of the W weights matrix.
 Below fill your code so that you use a TfidfVectorizer with arguments `max_df=.8` and `max_features=5000` to do a fit transform on the `content` column of the data.
-Read the `decomposition.NMF` documentation to do a to fit transform on this subset of your data and assign it variable `W`
+Read the `decomposition.NMF` documentation to do a to fit transform on this subset of your data and assign it variable `W2`

     ```python
     data = pd.read_pickle('data/articles.pkl')